Nicolas Sarkozy: Early life

 During Sarkozy's childhood, his father founded his own advertising agency and became wealthy.
 The family lived in a mansion owned by Sarkozy's maternal grandfather, Benedict Mallah, in the 17th arrondissement of Paris.
 The family later moved to Neuilly-sur-Seine, one of the wealthiest communes of the Île-de-France région immediately west of Paris.
 According to Sarkozy, his staunchly Gaullist grandfather was more of an influence on him than his father, whom he rarely saw.
 Sarkozy was raised Catholic.

 Sarkozy said that being kept at a distance by his father shaped much of who he is today.
-He also has said that, in his early years, he felt inferior in relation to his wealthier and taller classmates.
+He also has said that, in his early years, he felt inferior to his wealthier and taller classmates.
+He has spoken about the difficulties he faced as a child of divorced parents at a time when divorce was uncommon.
 "What made me who I am now is the sum of all the humiliations suffered during childhood", he said later.

 Education

-Sarkozy was enrolled in the Lycée Chaptal, a well regarded public middle and high school in Paris' 8th arrondissement, where he failed his sixième.
+Sarkozy was enrolled in the Lycée Chaptal, a well-regarded public middle and high school in Paris' 8th arrondissement, where he failed his sixième.
 His family then sent him to the Cours Saint-Louis de Monceau, a private Catholic school in the 17th arrondissement, where he was reportedly a mediocre student, but where he nonetheless obtained his baccalauréat in 1973.

 Sarkozy enrolled at the Université Paris X Nanterre, where he graduated with an M.A. in private law and, later, with a D.E.A. degree in business law.
 Paris X Nanterre had been the starting place for the May '68 student movement and was still a stronghold of leftist students.
-Described as a quiet student, Sarkozy soon joined the right-wing student organization, in which he was very active.
+Described as a quiet student, Sarkozy soon joined the right-wing student organisation, in which he was very active.
 He completed his military service as a part-time Air Force cleaner.

 After graduating from university, Sarkozy entered Sciences Po, where he studied between 1979 and 1981, but failed to graduate due to an insufficient command of the English language.

-After passing the bar, Sarkozy became a lawyer specializing in business and family law and was one of Silvio Berlusconi's French lawyers.
+After passing the bar, Sarkozy became a lawyer specialising in business and family law and was one of Silvio Berlusconi's French lawyers.